TedoNeObichaJavaScript/Instant-Invoice-Fraud-Shield/README.md

 - Open an issue on GitHub
 - Check the documentation
 - Review the stress test results
-- Contact the development team
+- Contact the main developer

 ---

-**Built with ❤️ for the FinLab Challenge**
+**Built by @TedoNeObichaJavaScript with ❤️ for the FinLab Challenge**

 *Advanced Payment Fraud Detection • Real-time Risk Assessment • Enterprise-Grade Security*